dogmaticcentral/CG/README.md

  ## Common tasks

- 'COmmon tasks' refer to tasks needed to make a functional local subset of TCGA.
+ 'Common tasks' refer to tasks needed to make a functional local subset of TCGA.
 The only non-obsolete piece remaining is [200_find_maf_files_in_GDC.py](tcga/00_common_tasks/200_find_maf_files_in_GDC.py) that can be used to download somatic mutation tables from GDC - a repository of legacy TCGA data.